Schwartz-AlaLaurila-Labs/sa-labs-analysis-docs/building-analysis-pipeline.md

 #### Step 1- Creating an analysis project

 The analysis project helps with organizing the `CellData`for a defined purpose.
 It stores the file names of the `cellData` and the results of the analysis.
-The`createAnalysisProject`function requires a unique name for the project,  and a list of experiment date as mandatory input parameters.
+The`createAnalysisProject`function requires a unique name for the project,  and a list of experiment dates as mandatory input parameters.
 The experiment date can follow the [Matlab regular expression](https://in.mathworks.com/help/matlab/ref/regexp.html) pattern.
 Based on the experiment date pattern, the `createAnalysisProject`checks whether`CellData`exists for this project \(i.e. the raw data has already been parsed previously\).
 If not, then it parses the raw data file and generates the cell-specific data from the raw data.
 Otherwise, it loads the already parsed `cellData`.

 ```Matlab
 [project, offlineAnalysisManager] = createAnalysisProject(...